38 Wentworth Road

 Kavannah Yoga is a great way to centre the mind, to enhance your physical fitness and mental well-being.
 Come and experience a gentle yoga class with a Jewish twist – a fusion of yoga and Jewish meditation.
 No experience required.
 Less physically able participants are welcome to join in these enjoyable sessions seated in a chair.

 Kavannah sessions also sometimes run at Alyth Gardens from 9.15 - 10.15 to offer a contemplative moment before the Saturday morning services – to put those attending into a heart – mind space of calm presence.
 And to those for whom traditional prayers does not 'speak' this works as a stand alone quiet space for reflection'.

 We have adapted these Kavannah sessions at Alyth to the nature of the gatherings, to inhabit the moment – whether it be at 'JMM' or LImmud ( Limmud.org), part of a Jewish Yoga Day event, or a special hour at JW3.

 Kavannah Yoga developed as a way of bringing breath, sound and body that were Judaism at the time of Maimonedes – back into the practice of meditation and prayer – of connecting with oneself/god and with our existence/ the universe.

 All religions and spiritual philosophies share common ground – to help us as individuals understand ourselves.
-Kavannah Yoga emerged three years ago from discussions that Mark Goldsmith, rabbi at the North Western Reform Synagogue, and myself, a yoga teacher, have regularly on the differences and overlaps between Jewish doctrine and yoga philosophy.
+Kavannah Yoga emerged five years ago from discussions that Mark Goldsmith, rabbi at the North Western Reform Synagogue, and myself, a yoga teacher, have on the differences and overlaps between Jewish doctrine and yoga philosophy.

 Read more about the Benefits of Hatha Yoga and More about Hatha Classes.